 Bicycle Registration & Safety

-All two-wheel bikes should be registered with the village.
-There is a one-time fee of $5.
 The Police Department encourages registration of bicycles for the following reasons:

 - Many bike riders carry no identification when riding a bike.
 Police have found lost children and unconscious persons who have fallen from a bike and were able to identify them through a bike license.